-- (a) "C.F.R." means the Code of Federal Regulations. - (b) "Continuing violation" or "time-dependent violation" means any violation of these rules for which a timeframe of non-compliance can be established through physical evidence and/or records that include, but are not limited to: operator annual reports; operator compliance, operations, and maintenance records; and commission inspection, compliance and proceeding records. - (c) "Colorado Type C gathering pipeline" means any gathering pipeline located in a Class 1 location and defined in 49 C.F.R. §192.5, or a Type B gathering pipeline located in a Class 2 area that the operator determines does not meet the Area 2 dwelling density definition in 49 C.F.R. §192.8. - (d) "Damage" means the degradation or destruction of any protective pipeline coating; the denting, gouging, puncturing, or other permanent deformation of a pipeline; or the partial or complete severance of a pipeline. - (e) "Delivered system pressure" means the system operating pressure measured at the outlie of the furthest downstream appurtenance maintained by the pipeline system operator, e.g., regulator, meter, valve, or the terminal connection of the service riser in low-pressure distribution systems. - (f) "De minimis gas system" means a non-utility underground pipeline system used for transport and distribution of natural gas to less than ten customers within a definable private (i.e., non-municipal or public) area (e.g., a mobile home park or resort) and that does not cross a public right-of-way.

-- (g) "Direct sales meter" means a meter that measures the transfer of gas to a direct sales customer purchasing gas for consumption. - (h) "Direct sales pipeline" means a pipeline not under the jurisdiction of the Federal Energy Regulatory Commission and which runs from an intrastate or interstate transmission pipeline, a production facility, or a gathering pipeline to a direct sales meter, pressure regulator, or emergency valve, whichever is the furthest downstream. - (i) "Excavation" means the moving or removing of earth by means of any tool, equipment, or explosive and includes (without limitation) auguring, boring, backfilling, ditching, drilling, grading, plowing-in, pulling-in, ripping, scraping, trenching, or tunneling. - (j) "Gas" means any hazardous as subject to these rules, including natural gas, flammable gas, toxic or corrosive gas, and petroleum gas. - (k) "Gathering pipeline" means a pipeline that transports gas from a current production facility to a transmission pipeline. - (I) "Hazardous facility" means a pipeline facility that, if allowed to go into operation or to remain in operation, would be hazardous to life, property, and/or the environment. - (m) "Incident" means a release of gas from a pipeline covered by 49 C.F.R. § 192.1, or a release of liquefied natural gas or hazardous gas from a LNG facility, which results in any of the following: - (I) death of personal injury necessitating in-patient hospitalization; - (II) estimated property damage of \$50,000 or more, including loss to the operator and others, or both, but excluding cost of gas lost; - (III) an event that results in an emergency shutdown of a LNG facility; - (IV) an unintentional event resulting in an estimated gas loss of three million cubic feet or more; - (V) an event that is significant, in the judgment of the operator, even though it does not meet the criteria of this definition. - (n) "Liquefied natural gas" (LNG) means natural or synthetic gas which has methane (CH4) as its major constituent and which has been converted to liquid form for purposes of storage or transport. - (o) "Liquid petroleum gas (LPG) system" means the liquid petroleum (LP) tanks and/or the pipeline system used to transport and distribute LP fuel gas to 10 or more customers within a definable private (i.e. non-municipal or public) area (e.g. a mobile home park or resort), or less than 10 customers if the system crosses a public right-of-way.
-LPG systems may have multiple operators if the supplying tank(s) is/are operated and maintained distinctly from the pipeline system by a different owner.
+- (d) "Delivered system pressure" means the system operating pressure measured at the outlie of the furthest downstream appurtenance maintained by the pipeline system operator, e.g., regulator, meter, valve, or the terminal connection of the service riser in low-pressure distribution systems. - (e) "De minimis gas system" means a non-utility underground pipeline system used for transport and distribution of natural gas to less than ten customers within a definable private (i.e., non-municipal or public) area (e.g., a mobile home park or resort) and that does not cross a public right-of-way. - (f) "Direct sales meter" means a meter that measures the transfer of gas to a direct sales customer purchasing gas for consumption. - (g) "Direct sales pipeline" means a pipeline not under the jurisdiction of the Federal Energy Regulatory Commission and that runs from an intrastate or interstate transmission pipeline, a production facility, or a gathering pipeline to a direct sales meter, a pressure regulator, or an emergency valve, whichever is the furthest downstream. - (h) "Excavation damage" means any impact that results in the need to repair or replace an underground facility due to a weakening or the partial or complete destruction of a facility, including, the protective coating; plastic pipe tracer wire; lateral support; cathodic protection; or the housing for the line device or facility - (i) "Gas" means any material specified in these rules, including natural gas, flammable gas, toxic or corrosive gas, and petroleum gas. - (j) "Gathering pipeline" means any pipeline determined through the use of 49 C.F.R. § 192.8. - (k) "Hazardous facility" means a pipeline facility that, if allowed to go into operation or to remain in operation, would pose a severe or imminent risk to public safety. - (I) "Incident" means an event defined as of the effective date of these rules, in 49 C.F.R. § 191.3, for a pipeline facility covered by 49 C.F.R.
+Part 192 or an emergency, as defined in § 193.2007 for an LNG facility. - (m) "Liquefied natural gas" (LNG) means natural or synthetic gas that has methane (CH4) as its major constituent and that has been converted to liquid form for purposes of storage or transport. - (n) "Liquid petroleum gas (LPG) system" means the liquid petroleum (LP) tanks and/or the pipeline system used to transport and distribute LP fuel gas to ten or more customers within a definable private (i.e. non-municipal or public) area (e.g., a mobile home park or resort), or less than ten customers if the system crosses a public right-of-way.
+LPG systems may have multiple operators if the supplying tank(s) is/are operated and maintained distinctly from the pipeline system by a different owner. - (o) "Low-pressure distribution system" means a gas distribution system in which the gas pressure in the main is substantially the same as the pressure provided to the customer, i.e., the lowpressure gas burning equipment of the customer may be safely and continually operated at the delivered system pressure.